Classified advertising

 Classified advertising is a form of advertising, particularly common in newspapers, online and other periodicals, which may be sold or distributed free of charge.
 Classified advertisements are much cheaper than larger display advertisements used by businesses, although display advertising is more widespread.
 They were also commonly called "want" ads, starting in 1763, and are sometimes called small ads in Britain.

 Newspaper classifieds

 Advertisements in a newspaper are typically short, as they are charged for by the line or word, and are one newspaper column wide.

 Publications printing news or other information often have sections of classified advertisements; there are also publications that contain only advertisements.
 The advertisements are grouped into categories or classes such as "for sale—telephones", "wanted—kitchen appliances", and "services—plumbing", hence the term "classified".
-Classified ads generally fall into two types: individuals advertising sales of their personal goods, and advertisements by local businesses.
+Classified advertisements generally fall into two types: individuals advertising sales of their personal goods, and advertisements by local businesses.
 Some businesses use classified ads to hire new employees.

-One issue with newspaper classified advertising is that it does not allow images, even though display ads, which do allow images, can be found in the classified section.
+One issue with newspaper classified advertising is that it does not allow images, even though display advertisements, which do allow images, can be found in the classified section.